-Emotional Intelligence seems like a theory on the brink of stardom.
+Emotional Intelligence is like a theory on the brink of stardom.
 Over the past two and a half decades, the social theory has become one of the biggest buzzwords in fields like psychology, children’s education and business.
 From McDonald’s to the Dalai Lama and Harvard Business Review, organizations across the political and economic spectrum are diving into Emotional Intelligence (aka Emotional Intelligence Quotient; EQ for short).
+The history of emotional intelligence is less known but nonetheless fascinating.

 To understand more about the theory of Emotional Intelligence and social consciousness, you can read our explanation: What is Emotional Intelligence?